webmooch/TcpConnectionsViewer/README.md

 Data can be sorted in ascending and descending order by clicking on any column title.

-Columns can be displayed or hidden by right clicking on any column header and checking or unchecking the desired column names from the context menu.
+Columns can be displayed or hidden by right clicking on any column header and checking or unchecking the desired column name(s) from the context menu.

-Certain process information is only available when the program is launched in elevated (administrative) mode, as is the ability to terminate connections.
+Certain process information is only available when the program is launched in elevated (administrative) mode, including the ability to terminate connections.

 ##Column Data